top of page

 More people rely on you.
 More decisions land on your desk.
 More situations feel "too important" to delegate.

-Suddenly, the business doesn’t just benefit from your involvement — it requires it.
+Suddenly, the business doesn't just benefit from your involvement, it requires it.

 You may still call yourself the CEO, but day to day, you're the hub.
 If you slow down, everything slows down with you.

 Over time, founder involvement turns into founder dependency.
+You notice the signs:

 • Decisions wait for your input